SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 The installation of the Add-on in Blender follows the usual directions:

 1. [**Download the Add-on's "zg_swtors_tool.zip" file from this link**](https://github.com/ZeroGravitasIndeed/zg_swtor_tools/raw/main/zg_swtor_tools.zip).
 Don't unZip it: it's used as such .zip.
+2. [**Download the "custom_swtor_shaders.zip" file from this link**](https://github.com/ZeroGravitasIndeed/zg_swtor_tools/raw/main/custom_swtor_shaders.zip).
+UnZip this one and keep the resulting Blender file somewhere in handy.
-2. In Blender, go to Edit menu > Preferences option > Add-ons tab > Install… button.
+3. In Blender, go to Edit menu > Preferences option > Add-ons tab > Install… button.
-3. Select the Add-on in the file dialog box and click on the Install Add-on button.
+4. Select the Add-on in the file dialog box and click on the Install Add-on button.
-4. The Add-on will appear in the Add-ons list with its checkbox un-ticked.
+5. The Add-on will appear in the Add-ons list with its checkbox un-ticked.
 Tick it to enable the Add-on.
-5. Twirl the arrow preceding the check-box to reveal some information and, most importantly, **the Add-on's Preference settings**.
+6. Twirl the arrow preceding the check-box to reveal some information and, most importantly, **the Add-on's Preference settings**.
 Filling those is crucial for some of the tools to work correctly.
 They are:

 	![](/images/zg_010.png)
 	* **Path of a "resources" folder**: some of the Add-on's features depend on looking for information and game assets inside a SWTOR assets extraction (typically produced by apps such as SWTOR Slicers or EasyMYP).
 In the case of a SWTOR Slicers extraction, the "resources" folder is inside the folder set as that app's Output Folder.